danaroemling/phd_public/README.md

 Most of the files are likely not running locally, since the original data is not available.
 Also, some code is bash and not R.
 The files are mainly used for documentation.

+The shiny single count app can be run out of the file in this main folder.